Venedor/EclypsesPresentation/README.md

 Links in the program.cs file!

 I would make the license MIT, but EmGu requires that I make the license GNU GPLv3.

+On the circuit diagram, each motor has an 'up' and 'down' relay, the LED has an 'up' relay.
+Up corresponds to +, down with -.